r-lidar/lidR/README.md

 - Compute any set of metrics on a cloud of point
 - Rasterize and apply any function to compute a set of metrics in an area based approach
 - Classify and filter data from geographic shapefiles
-- Filter cloud of point
+- Filter cloud of points
+- Clip data
 - Compute point and pulse densities
 - Manage a catalog of `.las` tiles
-- Extract automatically a set of ground plot inventories (even plot falling between 2 or more tiles)
+- Extract automatically a set of ground plot inventories (even plot falling between two or more tiles)
 - Analyse a full set a tiles in parallel computing
+- Plot 3D LiDAR data
+- plot in 2D and 3D the metrics
+- Compute simple triangular irregular network (TIN)

 # Some examples